-Wal-Mart Stores Inc. (WMT), the world’s largest retailer, rose the most in more than three years after reporting first-quarter profit that topped analysts’ estimates as its low prices increased customer traffic and boosted sales.
+Wal-Mart Stores Inc. (WMT:US), the world’s largest retailer, rose the most in more than three years after reporting first-quarter profit that topped analysts’ estimates as its low prices increased customer traffic and boosted sales.

 Wal-Mart climbed 4.2 percent to $61.68 at the close in New York, the biggest gain since February 2009.

 Net income in the quarter ended April 30 rose 10 percent to $3.74 billion, or $1.09 a share, from $3.4 billion, or 97 cents, a year earlier, Bentonville, Arkansas-based Wal-Mart said today in a statement.
 The average of 24 analysts’ estimates compiled by Bloomberg was $1.04 a share.

 At a time when bribery probes in Mexico threaten growth in Wal-Mart’s international operations, Chief Executive Officer Mike Duke is trying to boost U.S. sales by stocking more items on its shelves and honoring its promise to keep prices low.
 The company is working with suppliers to lower costs and pass some of the savings on to consumers.

 “Their investment in pricing has really paid off,” Natalie Berg, an analyst with London research firm Planet Retail, said in a telephone interview.
 “Traffic and basket size were both up.
 That’s a good sign.
 We’ll see continued investment in price.”

 Total revenue rose 8.5 percent to $113 billion.
 Sales in Wal-Mart’s U.S. stores open for at least a year climbed 2.6 percent, the third straight quarterly gain after more than two years of declines.